Getting to see the Wagah Border Ceremony

 Segregated seating at the Wagah Border Ceremony

 I looked at the long green and white border gate ahead, in full few from football like stadium seats a little back on either side and exclusive VIP seats just in front.
 I was motioned to the VIP section, but managed to take a little detour up into the stadium section.
-I was luck I took the one on the right as they were segregated on this side of the border.
+I was lucky I took the one on the right as they were segregated on this side of the border.
+So turning left would have led me to the “women only” section!

-All most immediately a selection of speakers boomed on some generic Pakistani pop music, and the small crowed that gathered cheered.
+Almost immediately a selection of speakers boomed on some generic Pakistani pop music, and the small crowed that gathered erupted into cheers.
 Already I could feel this was something very special in the world.
 I have crossed many many overland borders, and this was for sure the most unique.

 Lowering of the Pakistani and Indian Flags